pe7er/plg_system_concatfields/README.md

 # plg_system_concatfields
-System Plugin to concatenate two custom fields into a third custom field
+System plugin to combine two Custom Fields into a third Custom Field.

+Be sure to run this plugin AFTER the ``System - Fields`` plugin!